pxslip/db-studio/docs/reference/system/schema.md

 ---
-description: REST and GraphQL API documentation on the Schema endpoint in Directus.
+description: REST and GraphQL API documentation on the Schema endpoint in d9.
 readTime: 5 min read
 pageClass: page-reference
 ---